This post is for those traveling solo to New York City with recommendations for what to do on your solo trip to the Big Apple.

 The store also hosts events like readings and lectures by today's most interesting provocative personalities.

 Locals and tourists alike love walking across this majestic bridge.
 The views of the harbor are breathtaking.

-On the Brooklyn side, you have two neighborhoods worth checking out: Brooklyn Heights and DUMBO. (yes, it's a funny name for a neighborhood, but the origin of the name DUMBO is quite interesting!)
+(Yes, it's a funny name for a neighborhood, but the origin of the name DUMBO is quite interesting!)

 We visit both on our pay-what-you-wish Brooklyn Bridge, Brooklyn Heights and DUMBO tour.

 Find out more about how to make the most of your walk across the Brooklyn Bridge.

 BEST NEW YORK HOTELS FOR SOLO TRAVELERS

 We don't think you should limit your hotel search simply because you are traveling alone.